Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Alberta Wells Dataset

 \subsection{Satellite Imagery Acquisition \& Label Creation}

-We used PlanetScope-4-Band imagery \cite{planetlabs} featuring RGB and Near Infrared bands to represent satellite images of the region with a medium resolution of about 3 meters per pixel.
+We used PlanetScope-4-Band imagery \citep{planetlabs} featuring RGB and Near Infrared bands to represent satellite images of the region with a medium resolution of about 3 meters per pixel.
 PlanetScope, a product of Planet Labs, consists of approximately 130 satellites that can image the entire Earth's land surface daily, collecting up to 200 million sq.~km of data each day.
 We obtained Surface Reflectance imagery, which is offset-corrected, flat-field-corrected, ortho-rectified, visually processed, and radio-metrically corrected.
-These processes ensure consistency across varying atmospheric conditions and minimize uncertainty in spectral response over time and location, making the data ideal for temporal analysis and monitoring applications.
+These processes ensure consistency across varying atmospheric conditions and minimize uncertainty in spectral response over time and location, making the data ideal for various applications.

 We choose Planet Labs data over other alternatives since it is updated daily, making it possible to pick a consistent time for all the images, which is important for training dataset consistency.
-It also provides multispectral imagery (4-band: RGB+Near Infrared), and the Near Infrared band is a useful addition since certain features, like ground depressions indicating well sites, may be more detectable in this band.
+It also provides multispectral imagery (4-band: RGB+Near Infrared), and the Near Infrared band is a useful addition (as we later verify in Table \ref{tab:rgb_rgbn_seg}) since certain features, like ground depressions indicating well sites, may be more detectable in this band.
 Lastly, while other alternatives may be limited in remote regions, Planet’s global satellite constellation ensures more consistent coverage.
 All the imagery we use is made publicly available in the dataset.
 To ensure the highest quality, we selected images with no cloud cover.
 The images were acquired by Planet satellites within a timeframe that aligns with the well-location data from AER.
 We obtained satellite images for each sample based on geographical coordinates, ensuring an intersection between the actual area of interest and the acquired imagery.